Non Compete Agreements in Florida: What is a Legitimate Business Interest?

 If your company relies on non compete agreements, you must ensure that these contracts are valid under Florida law.
 A non compete that is deemed to be unenforceable could cause your business major headaches down the road.

 As a general matter, it is recommended that companies keep the scope of non compete contracts as narrow as reasonably possible.
 A professionally drafted non-compete agreement with a well-defined legitimate business interest is one that your company will be able to rely on.
 If you need assistance crafting a non compete agreement, an experienced Florida business law attorney can help.

 Discuss Your Case With Our South Florida Non Compete Agreement Attorneys Today

 At Pike & Lustig, LLP, our West Palm Beach business litigation lawyers have deep experience negotiating, drafting, reviewing, and litigating the full range of non compete agreements.
 If you have questions about non compete agreements, we are here to help.

 To arrange a strictly confidential review of your case, please reach out to us right away.
-With office locations in West Palm Beach and Miami, we handle non compete agreements and other business law matters throughout Southeastern Florida.
+With office locations in West Palm Beach, Wellington and Miami, we handle non compete agreements and other business law matters throughout Southeastern Florida.